filipraus/workout_logger/README.md

 ## Preface

-In my past projects, I mostly stuck to using Django with Vanilla/Plain JavaScript (following a Model-View-Controller design pattern).
+In my past projects I mostly stuck to using Django with Vanilla/Plain JavaScript (following a Model-View-Controller design pattern).
 Now, when I think I got the fundamentals down, I decided to dive deeper into what Python and JavaScript have to offer.
 Hence why I decided to build this web application using Django REST API and React frameworks.
 Both are very large frameworks that offer a multitude of ways for doing things.
 This will require more time and an application that can be sensically large enough to try as many things as possible.

 ## Table of Contents